nnay29/nnay29/README.md

 Currently, I am pursuing a Bachelor's Degree in Artificial Intelligence and Big Data, where I learn about data pipelines and Data literacy.

+I am seeking for a data internship to contribute to ETL processes, data pipelines, or analytics projects while continuing to learn production-grade practices.
+**Open to full-time data internship opportunities starting immediately**

 I’m a learner building skills to connect applications with data systems.
 Right now, I’m focused on gaining hands-on experience, trying out new tools, and growing toward becoming a data engineer.

 ---